AryanRai/SatMap/README.md

 ---

+## 🚀 V2 Development Status

+Development for **Version 2.0** is underway, focusing on significant UI/UX enhancements, new features like a live console feed, and further refinements to the simulation experience.

+Key V2 features aim to deliver a more polished and interactive application, building upon the stable V1.0 core.
+The scope of V2 includes all 2D map functionalities and the features detailed in the V2 section of `DOCS.md`, up to (but not including) the introduction of 3D map visualizations and advanced map type selections, which are planned for V3.

+---

 **IMPORTANT PROJECT STRUCTURE NOTE:** All source code (`*.ts`, `*.tsx`) should reside within the `satmap/src/` directory.
 This `README.md` and `DOCS.md` are in the `satmap/` project root.